kristianserrano/card-hands-list/README.md

 ## What?

-A Module to display mini toolbars which display the cards in a particular hand.
+A module to display a players hand of cards on the screen in a small toolbar

 ## Usage